MarcoLodini/windows365/Windows365/link/whats-in-the-box.md

 ## Software

-The Windows 365 Link comes pre-installed with the Windows CPC operating system.
+The Windows 365 Link comes preinstalled with the Windows CPC operating system.

 Operating system updates occur automatically during off hours.
 To get these updates, make sure the device is plugged in and powered on (in standby or sleep mode).